Orduzu Sports Complex: Overview

 Projected and built by the Malatya Metropolitan Municipality in cooperation with the Ministry of Youth and Sports, the construction of the Orduzu Sports Complex started in 2021.
 Stretching over 130000 m2 land, the total covered area of the buildings is 25000 m2.
 It was completed in the fall of 2023.

 The complex features a sports hall with 5,000 seating capacity for basketball and volleyball games, an artistic gymnastics hall for 500 spectators, training halls, football fields, basketball courts, tennis courts, and hosts an Olympics Preparation Center (TOHM).
-In addition, it has a cafeteria, a 16-room accomadation center and car parking lot.
+In addition, it has a cafeteria, a 16-room accommodation center and car parking lot.

 International events hosted

 13 August 2025 - 2026 Men's European Volleyball Championship qualification - Pool A match Turkey vs Denmark.